alsash110/comm-2216-obs/README.md

 ### How We Created Our Guide
 To finish our guide, we used many different applications, documentations, and concepts.
-We had to learn a wide array of concepts as well as implementing programs and concepts we already knew.
+We had to learn a wide array of concepts as well as implement programs and concepts we already knew.

 #### Using Markdown